 Greenfield developments represent significant dwelling delivery within the Shoalhaven LGA and deliver large amounts of detached three and four bedroom dwellings.
 While this is much-needed housing supply, diverse low-cost market housing options are limited within the new suburbs, especially for lone person households.
-Introducing guidelines for greenfield developments to provide local dwelling diversity within the suburb, as well as across the LGA can help shift Shoalhaven's dwelling stock away from an overwhelming predominance of detached dwellings (87.2% of dwellings in 2021 which is 21.6% higher than the New South Wales average) and provide diverse and lower cost housing options.
+Introducing guidelines for greenfield developments to provide local dwelling diversity within suburbs, as well as across the LGA, can help to shift Shoalhaven's dwelling stock away from an overwhelming predominance of detached dwellings (87.2% of dwellings in 2021, 21.6% higher than the New South Wales average) and provide diverse and lower-cost housing options.

-The guidelines can be embedded within the local strategic planning statement.
+The guidelines can be embedded within the Local Strategic Planning Statement.
 This would guide future strategic planning work, planning proposals and future planning in Shoalhaven.
-Solutions can then be implemented for the specific local planning documents to guide the delivery of release areas
+Solutions can then be implemented for the specific local planning documents to guide the delivery of release areas.

-Introduce guidelines in the local strategic planning statement to encourage greenfield subdivision to be undertaken in such a way that delivers increased dwelling diversity.
+Introduce guidelines in the Local Strategic Planning Statement to encourage greenfield subdivision to be undertaken in such a way that delivers increased dwelling diversity.